 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-Exams 1 and 2 will be in class time.
-The third exam will be scheduled during the exam period.
-Exams will not be returned to students but may be reviewed in the teaching assistant's office.
+Exams will not be returned to students but may be reviewed by contacting your instructor.

 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.